 Often, students are more casual towards the verbal section then they are the math section.
 They reason that if they know how to read, then they should be able to score well.
 The Revised GRE has many obstacles that can stymie even careful readers.
 You must learn the lay of the land, so to speak.
 Spend time going through Magoosh’s lesson videos to learn essential tips and strategies.

-If vocabulary is daunting for you, use wordnik.com, which not only defines words for you but provides copious example sentences gleaned from respected resources.
-To memorize words as you go through practice questions, you can use quizlet.com, which allows users to create online flashcards.
+If vocabulary is daunting for you, use Magoosh’s GRE flashcards, which not only define words for you but provide example sentences gleaned written by the GRE content team at Magoosh.
+To memorize words as you go through practice questions, you can also use quizlet.com, which allows users to create online flashcards.
 Then, go through Magoosh’s verbal practice questions to hone your newfound strategies, and strengthen your vocabulary.

 If you are having difficulty with both sections, then make sure not to neglect one.
 Try as much as possible to balance your prep.
 This goes for those topics that you find difficult.
 So let’s say you struggle with bar graphs and pie charts.
 Head over to Magoosh’s excellent Data Interpretation lessons.